 C_SetPIN

-CK_DEFINE_FUNCTION(CK_RV, C_SetPIN)( CK_SESSION_HANDLE hSession, CK_UTF8CHAR_PTR pOldPin, CK_ULONG ulOldLen, CK_UTF8CHAR_PTR pNewPin, CK_ULONG ulNewLen );
+CK_DECLARE_FUNCTION(CK_RV, C_SetPIN)( CK_SESSION_HANDLE hSession, CK_UTF8CHAR_PTR pOldPin, CK_ULONG ulOldLen, CK_UTF8CHAR_PTR pNewPin, CK_ULONG ulNewLen );

 C_SetPIN modifies the PIN of the user that is currently logged in, or the CKU_USER PIN if the session is not logged in. hSession is the session’s handle; pOldPin points to the old PIN; ulOldLen is the length in bytes of the old PIN; pNewPin points to the new PIN; ulNewLen is the length in bytes of the new PIN.
 This standard allows PIN values to contain any valid UTF8 character, but the token may impose subset restrictions.